LaGrunge/omim/docs/CONTRIBUTING.md

 * `cmake` - CMake helper files.
 * `data` - data files for the application: maps, styles, country borders.
 * `testing` - common interfaces for tests.
-* `tools` - tools for building packages and maps, for testing etc.